Dights Falls: History

 The weir was upgraded in 1895 for the Melbourne Flour Milling Company, which had acquired the former Yarra Falls Roller Mill, which were the largest capacity water-power system in Victoria at the time of construction, and technically Victoria's first hydro-electric plant.
 It underwent reconstruction work in 1918, 1940, and 1967, following damaging floods.

+At the instigation of William Guilfoyle, director of the Botanic Gardens, the Dight's Falls Pumping Station was built and opened in 1891 under the direction of William Thwaites, located just below the weir on the opposite side of the Yarra to avoid competition with the privately owned mill.
+The Dight's Falls Pumping Scheme supplied much-needed fresh water to the Alexandra Gardens and Royal Botanic Gardens in the Domain Parklands, and from 1893 was used by the Melbourne Hydraulic Power Company for lifts in the City centre, enabling the early construction of Melbourne's distinctive tall buildings.
+With the eventual transition to mains water at the Gardens and electric lifts in City buildings, the Pumping Station was decommissioned and demolished in 1964.

 In 1993, Melbourne Water recognised that the weir was a major obstacle to fish migration up the Yarra River, and installed a fish ladder.
 Subsequent research found it "is not functioning adequately and will require modifications to improve its efficiency and effectiveness".
-Melbourne Water have undertaken works from the end of 2010 to replace the weir and construct a new fishway to address this issue.
+Melbourne Water undertook works from the end of 2010 to replace the weir and construct a new fishway to address this issue.
+Work was completed in 2012.

 Current usage

 The area can be readily accessed by walkers and cyclists from the Yarra River Trail.

 The rapid is often used for canoeing, and has been used many times for the Victorian Canoe Slalom Championships.

 Magpies occupy the area, and it is said that the Collingwood Football Club's use of the magpie mascot was inspired by the magpies at Dights Falls.